-Deglazing the Instant Pot
+Utilizing the Instant Pot

 Can I use frozen chicken to make this Mongolian chicken recipe?

 Yes!
 If your chicken is frozen whole, thaw out the chicken before cooking and then follow the steps as seen in the recipe card.
-However, if you have frozen slices of chicken, you can put the frozen chicken straight into the instant pot to thaw and cook.
+However, if you have frozen slices of chicken, you can put the frozen chicken straight into the Instant Pot to thaw and cook.
 In this case, add approximately one-two minutes to the pressure cook time if you are cooking with frozen chicken slices.

 Why do we coat the chicken in cornstarch?